Stuycs-K/final-project-9-velazquezrugamai-palisoula/WORKLOG.md

 Worked on a more efficient move system, tried to get the towers to be more accurate, and to get them to shoot more often

+5/27/2023 - Israel Velazquez
+Worked on moving the enemies/projectiles more efficiently to cause less lag, tried to get the projectiles to be more accurate, also tried to verify why the projectiles were so inaccurate

+5/29/2023 - Israel Velazquez
+Projectile accuracy has increased, enemies now die when shot, enemies also disappear and take away lives when they make it to the end.
+Two final bugs left however.
+Towers don't reload their shots unless they hit an enemy, and enemies sometimes increase the amount of lives they have

 info